oapicf/pinterest-sdk/clients/objc/generated/docs/OAICatalogsApi.md

 [apiConfig setAccessToken:@"YOUR_ACCESS_TOKEN"];

 NSString* processingResultId = 5224831246441439241; // Unique identifier of a feed processing result.
-It can be acquired from the \"id\" field of the \"items\" array within the response of the [List processing results for a given feed](https://developers.pinterest.com/docs/api/v5/#operation/feed_processing_results/list).
+It can be acquired from the \"id\" field of the \"items\" array within the response of the [List processing results for a given feed](/docs/api/v5/#operation/feed_processing_results/list).
 NSString* bookmark = @"bookmark_example"; // Cursor used to fetch the next page of items (optional) NSNumber* pageSize = @25; // Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/getting-started/pagination/'>Pagination</a> for more information. (optional) (default to @25)
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) (default to @25)
 NSArray<NSNumber*>* itemNumbers = [1,5]; // Item number based on order of appearance in the Catalogs Feed.
 For example, '0' refers to first item found in a feed that was downloaded from a 'location' specified during feed creation. (optional)
 OAICatalogsItemValidationIssue itemValidationIssue = TITLE_MISSING; // Filter item validation issues that have a given type of item validation issue. (optional)
 NSString* adAccountId = @"adAccountId_example"; // Unique identifier of an ad account. (optional)

 OAICatalogsApi*apiInstance = [[OAICatalogsApi alloc] init];

-// List item issues for a given processing result [apiInstance itemsIssuesListWithProcessingResultId:processingResultId
+// List item issues
+[apiInstance itemsIssuesListWithProcessingResultId:processingResultId
               bookmark:bookmark
               pageSize:pageSize